Occupational therapy is a health

 - All OTA students are required to have Accident and

 Health Insurance throughout their period of enrollment at Harcum.
-If a

 - Distance learning technology requirements: During the course of study in the OTA program, there are four Professional Seminar classes that are taught in a distance learning format (online) while all other OTA courses are "web enhanced".
 Likewise, many core/general education courses are offered online.
 Each student admitted to the program will be required to have regular access to a computer or other device with access to the internet with audio output.
 Additional information for online learning at Harcum can be found at harcum.edu/onlineed.